 School of Education

-A quarter section of land approximately six miles south and 2.25 miles west of the city of Alva was aquired in 1984 for the development of university farm facilities.
+A quarter section of land approximately eight miles southwest of the city of Alva was aquired in 1984 for the development of university farm facilities.
 The tract was purchased for $105,000 from Dale and Esher Hood.

 A farm headquarters building consisting of offices, classrooms, an animal show ring and a caretaker's apartment was completed in 1986.
 Half of this $200,000 project expense was provided by the Share Trust with the remainder coming from capital improvement funds.

 In June 1991, Northwestern increased the size of the farm by 80 acres.
-That land, adjoining the original quarter section on the east, was purchased from Kenneth and Nelda Kay Pfleider for $37,750.
+That land, adjoining the original quarter section on the east, was purchased from Kenneth and Nelda Kay Pfleider.
 Forty acres in cultivation were to provide more room for experimental crops.
-Forty acres of pasture-land were to be used for training agriculture students in range management and as pasture for university cattle.
+An addtional 40 acres of pasture-land were to be used for training agriculture students in range management and as pasture for University cattle.

-On Dec.
-17, 2009, Northwestern broke ground at the farm for a new facility to serve its growing Agriculture Education program, which was initiated during the fall semester of 2009.
+On December 17, 2009, Northwestern broke ground at the farm for a new facility to serve its growing Agriculture Education program, which was initiated during the fall semester of that year.

 Funding for the facility came from a private-public partnership with private funding provided by a gift from the Wisdom Family Foundation and public funding made possible by special allocations from the Oklahoma State Regents for Higher Education.

-Construction of the 4,000 square-foot Wisdom Agriculture Education Center building was completed in the fall of 2011.
+Construction of the 4,000 ft2 Wisdom Agriculture Education Center building was completed during the fall of 2011.
 The structure features a classroom area equipped with SMART Board technology, offices, and a large welding shop furnished with metal-working equipment.

-Northwestern formally dedicated the Wisdom Agriculture Education Center during cermonies at the facility on October 14, 2011.
+Northwestern formally dedicated the Wisdom Agriculture Education Center during ceremonies at the facility on October 14, 2011.

-Additional funds from the private-public partnership were used to construct a 600 square-foot greenhouse during the fall of 2012.
+Additional funds from the private-public partnership were used to construct a 600 ft2 greenhouse during the fall of 2012.